MughilM/RW-Eng-v3-src/README.md

 This repository holds extended research of a thematic fit model that has been trained using a multi-task residual role-filler approach.

+## MODEL-SUBCLASS BRANCH
+The `model-subclass` branch holds implementation of our models where we subclass the Tensorflow `Model` object in order to create the models.
+Doing it this way allows us to access `.fit()` and `.evaluate()` directly on the Model.
+However, when doing it this way using multiple inputs and multiple outputs like our model has, it led to training issues where validation performance degraded each epoch.
+Only when I removed the sublcass and implemented a `build_model()` function instead did training occur as normal.
+In about a week time frame, we asked a question regarding this on StackOverflow.
+That question can be seen [here](https://stackoverflow.com/questions/69285578/validation-test-worse-metrics-with-multi-input-output-tensorflow-model-subclass).
+No response happened, and so we moved this implementation into another branch.
+If time permits and we get a fix, then maybe we will update the `main` branch with the subclass.
+For now, this stays here.

 ## Key Dependencies

 - **Tested OS:** Ubuntu 18.04, Windows